 - 1. Priority registration by class rank (junior honors students before juniors, for example) - 1.
-Special residential accommodations (an honors floor of a residence hall) - 2.
-Honors facilities such as computers and study space in the Honors Center - 3.
-Opportunity for travel to conferences - 4.
-National Collegiate Honors Council recognition - 2.
+Special residential accommodations; - 2.
+Honors facilities such as computers and study space in the Honors Center; - 3.
+Opportunity for travel to conferences; - 4.
+National Collegiate Honors Council recognition. - 2.
 Eligibility for existing scholarship programs, as well as encouragement to pursue national scholarships such as Truman, Marshall, Mellon, and Fulbright Scholarships.